Last week I shared a detailed post on how to host a gift exchange. If you need help organizing your gift exchange, be sure you read that post first.

 - First Letter of their Name – Gifts must begin with the first letter of the recipient’s name.
 Or the gift must start with the first letter of the giver’s name – have the recipients guess who the giver’s identity.

 - Game Exchange – Ask women to send their favorite board or card game to each other.

-- Gift Card Exchange – Ask women to limit their gifts to gift cards.
+- Gift Card Exchange – Ask women to limit their gifts to gift cards of a certain amount ($5 or $10).
 One of our former Youth Group leaders would do this at Christmas, and they gave out a prize for the most unique gift card given.
 You’d be amazed at the random gift cards you can purchase!

 - Green Things – All gifts must be green.
 You could do the same for other colors—for example, a Purple Parade or a Pink Party.